ideas-labo/model-impact/README.md

 The experiment data reported in the work can be found at: https://xxx/xxx.
 The naming rule follow as []-[], e.g.

 ## Supplementary
-xxx.pdf contains the best and worst models in study
+supplementary.pdf contains the specific best and worst models in this study.